Three steps to a live dashboard

 What if I do not have a US bank Plaid supports?

 You can still use ClarityTrack manually.
-Add debts via the Plan tab, log payments manually after each one, and use the Plan tab for targets and strategy.
+Tell Clarity your debts to add them, tell it about payments to log them, and set targets and strategy the same way.
 The financial-analytics tools that depend on bank data (spending breakdown, Plaid-detected subscriptions) will be unavailable, but the core debt-tracking flow works.

 I tried Plaid and my bank failed to connect.